P Prentice

 LICENSING IN ARIZONA

-- Complete a registered apprenticeship through an IBEW JATC, Independent Electrical Contractors of Arizona, or state-registered employer program.
+1. Complete a registered apprenticeship through an IBEW JATC, IEC chapter, or registered employer program.

 Verify with the official authority: Licensing rules change.
-Treat this page as a starting point, then verify current hours, exams, fees, reciprocity, and local add-ons with the Arizona Registrar of Contractors (AZ ROC) before you apply, pay tuition, or accept a sponsor claim.
+Treat this page as a starting point, then verify current hours, exams, fees, reciprocity, and local add-ons with Arizona ROC, your local jurisdiction, and your apprenticeship sponsor before you apply, pay tuition, or accept a sponsor claim.

 FREQUENTLY ASKED QUESTIONS